php-telegram-bot/core/README.md

 Edit [*unset.php*][unset.php] with your bot credentials and execute it.

-### getUpdates installation
+## getUpdates installation

-The MySQL database must be enabled for the getUpdates method!
+For best performance, the MySQL database should be enabled for the `getUpdates` method!

 Create [*getUpdatesCLI.php*][getUpdatesCLI.php] with the following contents:
 ```php